Actuarial-Control-Cycle-T1-2024/group-page-showcase-zoro-consulting/README.md

 particularly against individuals who cannot fully engage in preventative health screenings, for example, due to personal reasons, disabilities, or those not able to afford GP appointments.
-For example, people with disabilities have a 10% lower health screening participation rate compared to those without disabilities (Kim, 2023).
+For example, people with disabilities have a 10% lower health screening participation rate compared to those without disabilities.
 Such barriers not only marginalise certain groups but also excludes them from accessing the benefits of the program.

 Offering reimbursements to policyholders in the form of a percentage of their premiums